Clinic Ops

 If the sales deck can't survive those questions without calling "the specialist," assume you're under-modeled on cost.

-3. Overlay: when phones-first capture is the right first move
+3. When an intake overlay tool is the right first move for outpatient clinics

 Good overlays don't cosplay as an EHR — they attack the stupidest waste: the same demographics keyed into different PDFs seven times because history said so.